Learn something new every day More Info... by email

 Some people react to sulfites, sulfur compounds used as food preservatives in products like wines.
 In this type of allergic reaction to sulfur, the patient can experience many of the same signs seen with sulfa drugs.
 People with an allergy to one product can typically safely be exposed to the other, as the allergies involve different mechanisms and pathways.
 For this reason, saying that someone has a “sulfur allergy” is not helpful, as it doesn't indicate what kind of product the person needs to avoid.

 More rarely, people react to sulfates, salts of elemental sulfur.
 They can also experience allergic reactions to elemental sulfur itself.
 This type of allergic reaction to sulfur is so unusual that a doctor may request extensive testing to confirm the allergy.
-As these compounds are often found in blends with other components, it is possible the patient may be reacting to something else, not an allergic reaction to sulfur.
+As these compounds are often found in blends with other components, it is possible the patient may be reacting to something else, and not to the sulfur.
 In the event the patient truly does have a sulfate or sulfur allergy, care must be taken to avoid exposure to potential allergens.

 Patients who notice signs of allergic reactions like rashes and difficulty breathing can consult a doctor to get a diagnosis.
 The doctor may request some allergy testing to narrow down the cause.
 All allergies can be noted in patient records, and it is advisable to wear an alert bracelet or carry a warning card with allergy information.
 This will ensure that first responders have that information if they need to provide treatment in an emergency situation.